 The self-preservation instinct commands us to run from radiation, while our instinct to nobly protect society forces us to stay and do what we can for the safety of all people.
 The instinct to protect society explains why many liquidators say that they had no fear, and some even say that they felt like some invisible force was pushing them to complete their work and secure the reactor at any cost to themselves.
 Hundreds of thousands were ordered to serve as liquidators for a limited amount of time... for a period that was hoped to be "safe"... and yet many choose to stay far beyond the length of time that was required of them!
 They were building a sarcophagus just as resolutely an insect trying to safeguard it's eggs and provide for the brood it will never live to see.

+The liquidators were caught between a rock and a hard place.
+On one side terrible oppression of totalitarian government, on the other natural forces pushing them towards their doom.
+They had to seal reactor at any costs, because it endangered life of all species and for nature life of an individual doesn't matter, it only cares of a species.
+Even a half million liquidators are just number of individuals so they were sacrificed to protect endangered species.
 In this respect Nicolas Chamfort made quite an interesting note: "Nature seems to make use of men for the accomplishment of her designs without concerning herself about her instruments, like tyrants who rid themselves of those who have been of service to them."

 P.S.
 There was a good question, why our self-preservation instinct didn't command them to go and fix Fukushima reactor problem in Japan.
 It is because this problem is unfixable.
 No falconer will send birds to serve for unreachable chase.

 This year represents two big anniversaries for me: 25 years since my first visit to Chernobyl and 20 years since I started posting my materials on the web.